brachtco/know-your-music/README.md

 Know Your Music is a website that allows you to search up any music artist and recieve relevant information about them.

-When you type an artist name into the input field and click submit the artists information will appear on the screen including:
+When you type an artist name into the input field and click submit the artist information will appear on the screen including:

 - Name of the artists
 - A short bio of the artist with a link to Last.fm with more details